- Useful Links

 As President of 10,000 Friends, Judy provided support to organizations and individuals committed to improving the quality of life for all Pennsylvania residents.
 Under her leadership the non-profit agency developed policies and actions to revitalize and sustain Pennsylvania’s social and economic climate in order to encourage responsible land use, sustainable development, and promote agricultural heritage.
 Most recently Judy served as the Dean of Agricultural and Environmental Sciences at Delaware Valley College.

-She has served as the Democratic chairman of the Senate Agriculture and Rural Affairs Committee since her election to the Senate in April 2011.
-During the current (2015-16) legislative session, she also is a member of the Senate Appropriations, Aging and Youth, Public Health and Welfare and State Government Committees.
+She serves as the Democratic chairman of the Senate Agriculture and Rural Affairs Committee and the Health & Human Services Committee.
+During the current (2017-18) legislative session, she also will serve as Vice Chair of the Senate Appropriations Committee and serve on the Aging & Youth, Local Government, State Government, Policy Committees.

 Senator Schwank has also been appointed by Senate leadership to the board of governors on the Pennsylvania State System of Higher Education (PASSHE) and the Pennsylvania Interbranch Commission for Gender, Racial, and Ethnic Fairness.